mthang/GA_Tutorial/README.md

 Quick Start
 1. cd source
 2. create a new file with rst extension
-3. cd ..( go to back the document rooot)
+3. cd ..  ( go to back the document root)
 4. make html